alexeygorelov/anki-manual-ru/src/deck-options.md

 Controls the easiness that cards start out with.
 It is set when a card graduates from learning for the first time.
-It defaults to 250%, meaning that once you have finished learning a card, answering `Good` on subsequent reviews will increase the delay by approximately 2.5 (e.g. if the last delay was 10 days, the next delay would be around 25 days).
+It defaults to 2.50, meaning that once you have finished learning a card, answering `Good` on subsequent reviews will increase the delay by approximately 2.5x (e.g. if the last delay was 10 days, the next delay would be around 25 days).
 Based upon how you rate the card in subsequent reviews, the easiness may increase or decrease from its starting value.

 ### Easy Bonus

 An extra multiplier applied to the interval when a review card is answered `Easy`.
-With the default value of 130%, `Easy` will give an interval that is 1.3 times the `Good` interval.
+With the default value of 1.30, `Easy` will give an interval that is 1.3 times the `Good` interval (e.g. if the last interval was 10 days, the next interval would be around 13 days).

 ### Interval Modifier

 An extra multiplier that is applied to all reviews.
-At its default of 100% it does nothing.
-If you set it to 80%, though, for example, intervals will be generated at 80% of their normal size (so a 10 day interval would become 8 days).
+At its default of 1.00 it does nothing.
+If you set it to 0.80, though, for example, intervals will be generated at 80% of their normal size (so a 10 day interval would become 8 days).
 You can thus use the multiplier to make Anki present cards more or less frequently than it would otherwise, trading study time for retention or vice versa.